How to Invoice as a CIS Subcontractor: A Step-by-Step UK Guide

 2. Gather necessary information

-Before you create your invoice, gather all the essential information:
+Before you create your invoice, gather all the essential information.
+This preparation helps avoid errors and delays in payment:

 - Your Unique Taxpayer Reference (UTR)